mkrd/Swift-BigInt/README.md

 bigD.rawData() // Returns internal structure
 ```

-## The following Operators work with BDouble:
+## The following Operators work with BDouble
 ```swift
 // Needs more operators, interoperability with BInt